xinweiiiii/redis-cloud-deployment-automation/README.md

 # redis-cloud-deployment-automation

+This project automates the provisioning of Redis Enterprise Cloud resources (subscriptions and databases) using Terraform, based on sizing input provided in an Excel file.

+The workflow:
+Convert a sizing Excel (redis2re) into Terraform variable files.

+Run Terraform to provision:
+- A secure S3 bucket for state storage
+- IAM roles with least privileges
+- Redis Cloud subscription(s) and database(s)

 # Prerequsite
 - Terraform
 ```
 brew install terraform
 ```
+- Python 3.9+ (with venv and pip)

 # Run the script
 ## Convert the `redis2re` input to terraform env variable